-- Course counts in only one area in the core requirements, it will not satisfy two core requirements. - 2 For nursing majors only.
+- Course counts in only one area in the core requirements, it will not satisfy two core requirements. - For nursing majors only. - BI 110 Natural World Domain Laboratory is a 1 credit laboratory course that fulfills the requirement of the Natural World domain for transfer students who have taken a non-laboratory based nonmajor course before transferring into Mount Mercy.